sahar-hub2/Security-Programming/Security-Programming/Reflective Commentary.md

 Document encryption implementation details and key management Consider implementing end-to-end encryption for enhanced privacy

--   Identify: State your name and the group reviewed.
--   Overview: Brief summary of project purpose and focus areas.
--   Strengths: Highlight well-implemented design or security features.
--   Weaknesses: Identify vulnerabilities or issues; mention tools used (static/dynamic/manual).
--   Challenges: Note any difficulties you faced and how you addressed them.

-Full individual reports and evidence are attached in the Appendix.
+*Full individual reports and evidence are attached in the Appendix.*

 # Reflection on AI Use